ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

     Specifies the address of the branch exit of the script if none of the conditions is satisfied.
 Permitted values are identical to process1.

 .. note::
-    Note 1: For row, col and len, a value of '=' means the value of the current rown col or len as set by “SET$ SCREENPOSITION”, page 201
+    Note 1: For row, col and len, a value of '=' means the value of the current rown col or len as set by “SET$ SCREENPOSITION” <#_V456UG_201

     Note 2: If the variable being tested does not exist, it is not considered empty and the CASE$ branches at the ELSE=label.